Contact structures on Lie algebroids: Contact structures on Lie algebroids

-When an almost contact Riemannian structure defined in Theorem \ref{tII3} (ii) is fixed on the contact Lie algebroid $(E,\eta)$ then we say that $(E,F_E,\xi,\eta,g_E)$ is a \textit{contact Riemannian Lie algebroid}. \begin{remark} From the definition of the fundamental form and from Theorem \ref{tII3} (ii) it results that for a given contact Riemannian structure, the endomorphism $F_E$ is uniquely determined by the $1$--form $\eta$ and by the metric $g_E$. \end{remark} For the contact Riemannian Lie algebroid $(E,F_E,\xi,\eta,g_E)$ we consider the contact subbundle $D$.
-Taking into account Theorem \ref{tII3} the restriction to $D$ of the $2$--form $d_E\eta$ is nondegenerate and then we can state the following: \begin{proposition} The contact subbundle $D$ of a contact Riemannian Lie algebroid has a symplectic vector bundle structure with the symplectic $2$--form $d_E\eta|_D$. \end{proposition} Denote by $\mathcal{J}(D)$ the set of almost complex structures on $D$, compatible with $d_E\eta$, that is the structures $\mathcal{J}:D\rightarrow D$ with the properties
+In what follows we consider only the coorientable case.
+When an almost contact Riemannian structure defined in Theorem \ref{tII3.2} is fixed on the contact Lie algebroid $(E,\eta)$ then we say that $(E,F_E,\xi,\eta,g_E)$ is a \textit{contact Riemannian Lie algebroid}. \begin{remark} From the definition of the fundamental form and from Theorem \ref{tII3.2} it results that for a given contact Riemannian structure, the endomorphism $F_E$ is uniquely determined by the $1$--form $\eta$ and by the metric $g_E$. \end{remark} For the contact Riemannian Lie algebroid $(E,F_E,\xi,\eta,g_E)$ we consider the contact subbundle $D$.
+Taking into account Theorem \ref{tII3.2}, the restriction to $D$ of the $2$--form $d_E\eta$ is nondegenerate and then we can state the following: \begin{proposition} The contact subbundle $D$ of a contact Riemannian Lie algebroid has a symplectic vector bundle structure with the symplectic $2$--form $d_E\eta|_D$. \end{proposition} Denote by $\mathcal{J}(D)$ the set of almost complex structures on $D$, compatible with $d_E\eta$, that is the structures $\mathcal{J}:D\rightarrow D$ with the properties

 for every $s,s_1,s_2\in\Gamma(D)$.
 This means that we consider on $D$ only almost complex structures compatible with its symplectic bundle structure.
-We remark that if $(F_E,\xi,\eta,g_E)$ is the almost contact Riemannian structure associated to the contact Riemannian structure defined in Theorem \ref{tII3} (ii) on the Lie algebroid $E$ then $F_E|_D\in\mathcal{J}(D)$.
+We remark that if $(F_E,\xi,\eta,g_E)$ is the almost contact Riemannian structure associated to the contact Riemannian structure defined in Theorem \ref{tII3.2} on the Lie algebroid $E$ then $F_E|_D\in\mathcal{J}(D)$.

 For each $\mathcal{J}\in\mathcal{J}(D)$ the map $g_{\mathcal{J}}$, defined by